 Do you need a license to become a Home Inspector in Georgia?

 Nope!
-Georgia is one of the few states that has no regulations in place determining who can and cannot inspect a home.
-Although you won’t need a license in this state, there are still a few state laws that all Inspectors will need to be aware of.
+Georgia is one of the few states with no regulations determining who can and cannot inspect a home.
+Although you won’t need a license in this state, there are still a few state laws that all Inspectors must be aware of.

 How much do Home Inspectors make in Georgia?